AnttiKurittu/kirjuri/README.md

 UPDATING FROM A PREVIOUS VERSION
 ------------

+* Back up your existing installation and database!

+* If you are updating from a previous version without user management, run "/install.php" with your credentials and existing database name.
+The script will fail at creating a database because it already exists, but will write the users table on your existing installation.
+The script will also add some columns to exam_requests for future features.

-* If you are updating Kirjuri from the limited release version to the current version, you can migrate your databases by running ```migrate_old_tables.sql``` against your MySQL server.
+* If you are updating Kirjuri from the finnish limited release version to the current version, you can migrate your databases by running ```migrate_old_tables.sql``` against your MySQL server.
 This will create the new tables and insert data from the old tables to the new one.
 It will also truncate your event log, as there was a bug in the old event log structure where the ID didn't auto-increment.
 Please back up your existing installation and database before migrating.

 LOOKING TO PARTICIPATE?
 ------------